 Have you ever made marmalade?

-When we moved to the country, I had idyllic visions of making jam, bustling about bottling things with great big pans bubbling away on Aga.
+When we moved to the country, I had idyllic visions of making jam, bustling about bottling things with great big pans bubbling away on the Aga.

 We’d harvest the plums from the tree in the secret garden, have family outings to go blackberrying, snap up Seville oranges and then come home and cram it into delicious jewel-bright jars.